Dobbins, Young, No. 3 Ohio State roll No. 13 Badgers 38-7

 - Indonesia’s devastating final report blames Boeing 737 MAX design, certification in Lion Air crash

-Justin Fields was harassed and sacked five times but — as he has been all season — was masterful at extending plays at critical times for the Buckeyes.
-He finished 12 for 22 for 167 yards and two touchdowns, and ran for a score.

-Chris Olave caught two touchdowns passes and had seven catches for 93 yards.
+Dobbins rushed for 163 yards against a Wisconsin defense that had limited opponents to 58.4 yards per game.
+He had 112 of those yards and scoring runs of 9 and 14 yards in the second half after the rain let up some and Fields was able to loosen up the Badgers defense with some effective passing.

+“If you put all your attention on one guy, they’ve got a lot of other ways to hurt you,” Wisconsin coach Paul Chryst said.

-Wisconsin (6-2, 3-2) scored on a 26-yard touchdown pass from Coan to A.J.
+Wisconsin (6-2, 3-2) scored on a 26-yard touchdown pass from Jack Coan to A.J.
 Taylor early in the second half after the Badgers blocked an Ohio State punt and started with a short field.
 That made it 10-7, but Ohio State immediately answered with a touchdown drive and was never threatened again.

-“It’s a really good defense,” Wisconsin coach Paul Chryst said.
-“The things we had to do to try to help ourselves, we didn’t do them well enough.”

-Ohio State has outscored opponents 386-63 and hasn’t played a close game yet.

 THE TAKEAWAY